PiyushkumarGulsan/MySQL_Film_Project/README.md

 Q 8.
 We would like to better understand what our customer base looks like.
 Please provide a list of all customer identification values, with a count of rentals they have made all-time,
      with our highest volume customers at the top of the list.

-Answers:-
+**Answers:-**

  Use mavenmovies;

-/* Q1.
-We will need a list of all staff members, including their first and last names, email addresses, and the store identification number where they work. */
+** Q1.
+We will need a list of all staff members, including their first and last names, email addresses, and the store identification number where they work. **

 select
      first_name,